 Mine Site Greenhouse Mitigation » Mine Site Greenhouse Mitigation

 This multi‐phase project is concerned with the mitigation of mine site greenhouse gases (GHG) and specifically focuses on the development and demonstration of a novel stone dust looping (SDL) process for the abatement of ventilation air methane (VAM).
-The relevant research and development activities are grouped into a multi‐phase program of study comprising:
+The relevant research and development activities of this multi‐phase program of study are:

-· Phase‐II (this report) - Mine site process integration and bench scale demonstration;
+- Phase‐II (previously report) - Mine site process integration and bench scale demonstration;

 SDL is the only VAM abatement process being developed by an Australian University which provides a near zero emission mining option.
 SDL process development has positioned Australia in the forefront for the development of innovative zero emission VAM abatement technology.